 At Globe we follow the new revised Early Years Curriculum in conjunction with the new guidelines.
 It sets standards for the learning, development and care of your child from birth to 5 years old.

 We are strong believers in learning through play with a balanced set of more structured lessons.
 Our play based curriculum has been designed specifically to meet the needs of our youngest learners with an emphasis on the unique child at the centre.
 The curriculum takes a holistic approach to teaching and learning and is based on educational programmes, the Prime Areas and the Specific Areas, on the skills and knowledge that we would like our children to gain during their time in Early Years.
 The progression of both skills and knowledge is carefully planned half-termly and used when planning each topic to break down the learning for each subject, within each year group, into smaller stepping stones.
 This way of planning gives teachers a step-by-step guide for the order in which the content of a subject should be taught.

 The Prime Areas – The prime areas of learning are divided into three sections, Personal, Social and Emotional Development, Communication and Language and Physical Development.
 The prime areas are important because they lay the foundations for children’s success in all other areas of learning and of life.

 Personal, Social and Emotional Development

-In this area children develop confidence and self-esteem.
+In this area children develop confidence, self-esteem and self-regulation skills.
 They learn about relationships and how to express their feelings.
 Children learn about sharing, taking turns and negotiating with others.
 They begin to understand rules but also develop the sense of responsibly and respect, develop their independence skills and they will learn about the importance of hygiene, self-care and oral health.